2 fired dancers, donor added to ballet lawsuit

 Ramasar and Catazaro were fired by the company on Saturday.
 Both said they would fight to be reinstated.

-Longhitano did not return a phone call to Harvest Exchange Corp, where he is a vice president.

-Waterbury’s attorney, Jordan Merson, said City Ballet should return the money Longhitano donated.
+Waterbury’s attorney, Jordan Merson, said City Ballet should return the money that Longhitano donated.

 A City Ballet spokesman said Longhitano donated $12,000 to the company between 2010 and 2016.